 Qubole provides powerful automation that allows administrators to control spending by optimizing resource consumption, using lower-priced resources, eliminating unnecessary resource consumption, and throttling queries based on monetary limits.
 Custom-configurable controls and insight into key sources of spend offer additional measures to oversee spending.
 Qubole also provides governance through intelligent automation capabilities like workload-aware autoscaling, intelligent spot management, heterogeneous cluster management, Qubole Cost Explorer, and automated cluster lifecycle management.

-1.1 Monitor, Manage, and Optimize with Qubole Cost Explorer
+Best Practice #1: Monitor, Manage, and Optimize Data Lake Costs with Qubole Cost Explorer

 Qubole Cost Explorer helps organizations monitor, manage, and optimize big data costs by providing visibility of workloads at the user/department, job, cluster, and cluster instance levels.
 It also helps enterprises achieve a financial governance solution to monitor their workload expenditures using pre-built and customizable reports and visualizations.